valenjet/upskill-in-testing-with-python/code/ch02/README.md

 |  -459.68°F   | Less than absolute zero               |   AssertionError | 🟩 |
 |  10000.1°F   | Slightly above a high arbitrary value |   AssertionError | 🟩 |

-### I9-S1: Think (🤔)
+### I9 - Step 1: Think (🤔)

 You will notice that the assertion errors don't explain what went wrong.

 Let's add a message to each of the exceptions so the reason is clear.

-When the input value is greater than the maximum temperature in degrees Fahrenheit, we want the message to return as, "Input cannot be greater than 10000".
+When the input value is greater than the maximum temperature in degrees Fahrenheit, we want the message to return, "Input cannot be greater than 10000".

-### I9-S2: Test (red 🔴)
+### I9 - Step 2: Test (red 🔴)

-Let's write that test and add it to the end of the `test_temperature_converter.py` file and save:
+Let's write that test and add it to the end of the `test_temperature_converter.py` file:
 ```python

 def test_when_passed_10000_pt_1_expect_raises_message():